zenidreney/van-trip-explorer/README.md

 Welcome to **Van Trip Explorer** – a modern front-end portfolio project that showcases a rich web app for planning and exploring van trips.
 This project demonstrates a wide variety of contemporary web technologies, tools, and libraries.
 Below you'll find an overview of the stack and key features implemented.

+## About the Project
+This project began as an evolution of my Scrimba React Router course project — I reused the original dataset of vans already uploaded to Firebase and wrote the app from scratch with a different UI/UX.
+I integrated Leaflet for map interactivity and adding route-finding functionality powered by the Nominatim API.
+The result is a richer, more dynamic trip planning experience that highlights both creative extension and technical curiosity.

 ## 🗺️ Features

 - Interactive map-based trip planning via Leaflet & React Leaflet.